caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 All of the built-in numeric types have `MinValue` and `MaxValue` constant fields.
 The floating-point types also have `Epsilon` (the smallest value greater than zero that can be represented), `NaN`, `NegativeInfinity` and `PositiveInfinity` fields.

+The `string` type is immutable, and all "string manipulation" code actually returns a new string.
+There is more information on string manipulation below.

 Structs which do not contain any references, and other value types, are also referred to as "unmanaged types" as they are not subject to garbage collection themselves, and do not contain any data which needs to be tracked by the garbage collector.
 Don't confuse this with "unmanaged objects", which are objects allocated (or part-allocated) by external code and which require the developer to provide additional garbage-collection code: see below for the "`IDisposable` pattern".

 Other kinds of types not listed in the above table are interfaces and delegates, both of which are reference types.
 Interfaces will be familiar if you have used other object-oriented languages; by convention the names of interface types begin with a capital I.  Delegates are effectively a managed equivalent of a function pointer.